chill117/sequel/readme.md

 <a name="read-only-fields" />
 ### Read-Only fields

-Read-only fields are useful if you want to prevent the value of a field from being overwritten after it has been entered into the database.
+Read-only fields are useful if you want to prevent the value of a field from being altered after it has been entered into the database.
 For example, given the following model:

 ```js
 var Widget = modeler.define('Widget', {